Negative Marking in competitive exams such as the JEE Main has always received conflicting opinions.

 Developed countries do not follow negative marking

-Although the petitioner was granted interim relief by the court, CBSE declined and the candidate eventually had to enrol in an engineering course from a privet college.
+Although the petitioner was granted interim relief by the court, CBSE declined and the candidate eventually had to enroll in an engineering course from a private college.

 Justice Mahadevan drew attention to the fact that developed countries do not follow negative marking and the court couldn’t understand either as to why examination boards were still following the negative marking pattern.
 The judge of the Madras High Court further added that study material from many countries around the globe will support that negative marking curtails a student’s ability to think rationally.

-He spoke about how students develop the art of intelligent guessing when they are not sure of an answer and benefits his/her decision making in the future.
+He spoke about how students develop the art of intelligent guessing when they are not sure of an answer and benefit his/her decision-making in the future.

-“In a competitive examination, the students come prepared with varied degree of preparation.
+“In a competitive examination, the students come prepared with varied degrees of preparation.
 As such, when a student is not sure about the answer, he or she attempts to take intelligent guessing.”

 “An individual will come across a situation, where he or she has to decide an issue not merely based on his knowledge, but with little guessing.”